NomNomNarang/Image-Classification-ANN/README.md

-# 🧠 Image Classification using Artificial Neural Network (ANN)
+# 🧠 Classification using Artificial Neural Network (ANN)

 ## 📘 Overview
 This project demonstrates **image classification** using an **Artificial Neural Network (ANN)** built with **TensorFlow** and **Keras**.